 In the light of these developments, the countries of eastern Europe and the former Soviet Union continue to represent the main focus of the Bundesbank's technical central bank cooperation activities.
 The Bundesbank also plays an active role in the growth regions of South and South East Asia as well as in Africa and Latin America, albeit to a lesser extent.

 The Technical Central Bank Cooperation unit was restructured in 1991 within what was then the Bundesbank's "Foreign" department.
 The division was created in 1994 and transformed into a centre on 1 July 2005.
 Over 25 members of staff work at the Centre for Technical Central Bank Cooperation.
 They coordinate and manage all of the Bundesbank's technical central bank cooperation activities.
 In 1992, 34 technical central bank cooperation activities were conducted with 270 participants.
-By 2012, this number had already risen to over 300 activities with a total of approximately 3,700 participants from 87 countries.
+By 2016, this number had already risen to 204 activities with a total of 2862 participants from 82 countries.
 This shows that the Bundesbank has earned itself an excellent reputation internationally in the field of technical central bank cooperation.
 Advisers from various fields either carry out these activities themselves or direct the activities in consultation with the respective Bundesbank experts.
 They are supported by a well functioning team of project managers who process queries from international partner banks and organise the activities.
 The Centre draws on the collective expertise of staff at Central Office in Frankfurt am Main, the Regional Offices and the Bundesbank's University of Applied Sciences.
 In future, cooperation with other German authorities and institutions will be stepped up to accommodate demand.